stefan-ctrl/clean-hda-typst-template/README.md

 In my experience as an end-user (i.e. reader) of documents like Bachelor theses and similar works which are currently produced at DHBW, there is room for improvement with respect to their usability.
 There exists a recommendation at DHBW on how to structure and design such documents.
 I have the impression that some of the usability issues I identified are rooted directly within these recommendations, but others stem from the fact that some recommendations are just not thoroughly followed.

 In order to give an example on how an improved document structure and layout could look like, I have created the present "*Clean DHBW Typst Template*".
 It is not only meant as a "show case", but as a working Typst template, which can be used out-of-the-box to create such "improved documents".
-Therefore I encourage all students at DHBW to use it.
+Therefore I encourage everyone interested to use it.

 Of course such a concept is always a bit biased in some way.
 Therefore I explain the whys and hows below and I'm looking forward to the discussions it will provoke 😃.
 The name has been chosen in the sense "clean" is used in Software Engineering in terms like *clean architecture* or *clean code*, where it describes concepts and structures which are easy to understand, to use und to maintain.
 Furthermore they have a clear separation of concerns and responsibilities – for the case at hand that means: the template defines the typography, whereas the author is responsible for the contents.